deliveroo/label-semver-tagger.action/README.md

 ### `bump-label-format`

 How the type of bump should be interpreted from the labels on merged PRs.
 The default, `${bumpType}`, will look for the labels named `major`, `minor` and `patch` to bump the repository's version appropriately.
-If you prefix or suffix those in your repo, you can add that here.
+If you prefix or suffix those in your repo, you can add that here. **You must make these labels**.

 ### `tag-format`